 As discussed before, decentralized networks give users greater control over their information.
-This is largely achieved through peer-to-peer networks.
+This is largely achieved through the use of peer-to-peer networks.

-Additionally, P2P networks help to ensure resiliency in the network.
-As more nodes arrive in the system, and the Hashrate of the blockchain increases, making the chain more secure.
-For example,.xyz domain names support the Ethereum Name Service and can now be used with decentralized identities!
+Additionally, P2P networks help to ensure resiliency within the network.
+As more nodes arrive in the system the mining power of the blockchain increases, making the chain more secure.
+For example,.xyz domain names support the Ethereum Name Service and can now be linked with decentralized identities!

 As this happens, the likelihood of failure in the system decreases because of the growth in peers on the network; these nodes support the system through their contributions to the network and by sharing resources.
 More peers mean more resources on the network which allows for greater security overall.
 To put it simply, there is power in the number of nodes when it comes to the security of a decentralized network.
 If one peer on the network fails, the system still survives because all the other peers are still properly functioning, communicating, and providing resources to the network.
 The redundancy in information between nodes makes sure that if one node goes offline, there is another available node with a copy of that information.
-Peer-to-peer networks significantly decrease the chance of a network failure simply by the nature of the system being decentralized throughout nodes, and this creates a network of great fault-tolerance, the ability for a network to function if a node does not behave properly.
+Peer-to-peer networks significantly decrease the chance of a network failure simply because the software is decentralized distributed throughout nodes, creating a network of great fault-tolerance, the ability for a network to function if a node or group of nodes does not behave properly.
 Our next lesson explores how blockchains stay secure.